ksafranski/Docker-Tutorial/2.Running-Containers/README.md

 ### Volumes

-Mounting volumes allows the container to interact with the host machines file system at a specific mount-point:
+Mounting volumes allows the container to interact with the host machine's file system at a specific mount-point:

 ```
 docker run -v <local-path>:<mount-point> <image>